 Stay hydrated.
 Keep an adequate amount of bottled water with you when venturing out with a senior, and steer clear of alcoholic and caffeinated drinks, which are dehydrating.

 For more tips for helping seniors thoroughly enjoy the summer months, get in touch with Compassionate Nursing Services.
-Providing the highest quality home health care St. Louis families can trust, we’re always here to share educational materials or to partner with you to ensure your senior loved one stays safe, healthy and happy, no matter the season.
+Providing the highest quality St. Louis home health care families can trust, we’re always here to share educational materials or to partner with you to ensure your senior loved one stays safe, healthy and happy, no matter the season.
 Contact us any time at 314-432-4312.
 Visit our Service Area page for a full list of the communities where we offer care.